Skip to main content

 Key Factors That Tip the Scale

 Buying tends to win when appreciation is strong (4%+), your time horizon is long (15+ years), leverage amplifies gains, and you wouldn't have invested the difference anyway.
-Renting tends to win when the price-to-rent ratio is high (25x+), you have a short time horizon, investment returns are strong, and you're disciplined about investing savings.
+Renting tends to win when the price-to-rent ratio is high (25x+), you have a short time horizon, investment returns are strong, you maximize TFSA room, and you're disciplined about investing savings.

 ⚠️ Important Disclaimer

 This calculator provides estimates for educational purposes only.
+CMHC premiums use official tier rates.
 Land transfer tax uses the official Ontario bracket schedule; Toronto buyers pay both provincial and municipal LTT.
+TFSA room uses 2026 cumulative limits ($109,000 per person).
 Selling commission is deducted from the buyer's net worth at the end of the holding period.
-It does not account for CMHC insurance premiums.
 Actual results will vary based on market conditions, personal circumstances, and investment performance.
 Consult a licensed mortgage professional before making any financial decisions.